repository-service-tuf/repository-service-tuf/docs/source/guide/general/client.rst

 Trust-on-first-use (TOFU).
 TOFU is demonstrated in the python-tuf `client example application <https://github.com/theupdateframework/python-tuf/tree/develop/examples/client>`_.

-Once initial trust is established any subsequent trust changes can be adopted by the client in-band, including root key rotation.
+Once initial trust is established, any subsequent trust changes can be adopted by the client in-band, including root key rotation.